Hungarian notation: Examples

 While Hungarian notation can be applied to any programming language and environment, it was widely adopted by Microsoft for use with the C language, in particular for Microsoft Windows, and its use remains largely confined to that area.
-In particular, use of Hungarian notation was widely evangelized by Charles Petzold's "Programming Windows", the original (and for many readers, the definitive) book on Windows API programming.
+In particular, use of Hungarian notation was widely evangelized by Charles Petzold in the book Programming Windows, the original (and for many readers, the definitive) book on Windows API programming.
 Thus, many commonly seen constructs of Hungarian notation are specific to Windows: